oyoclass/pythonmini-doc/doc/impress/Impress.md

 ## Slideshow Class

 * `slideshow.setTitle(title)` : Sets the title of the Slideshow to the string title.
-The default title is "Default Title".
+The default title is "Impress Presentation".
 * `slideshow.setTheme(theme)` : Sets the theme of the Slideshow to the built in theme passed in the string theme.
 If the theme is not set, it will be set to the default theme.
 * `slideshow.setFont(font)` : Sets the font of all the text in the slideshow to the built in font passed in the string font.
 * `slideshow.addSlides(slides)` : Sets the list of slides for the Slideshow to the list of Slides that is passed in the function call